Ad Exchange policies and enforcement

 Automated creative review

 Ad Exchange reserves the right to conduct automated creative reviews in order to maintain the quality of ads on the exchange.
 While this does not change the Ad Exchange guidelines, creatives that don't meet our policies will be paused until corrected.
 The most common issues are: destination URL not working, flash cookies, raw IP addresses, missing or broken click macros, invalid 4th party calls, undeclared or incorrect landing page, customer creative ID misuse, non certified vendors, and creative download sizes.

 DoubleClick Ad Exchange reserves the right to disapprove ads in breach of the content and creative policies outlined in the Google AdWords Advertising Policies and to suspend entire accounts for certain violations.
-If you have any questions about the violations, please contact your Technical Account Manager.
+If you have any questions about the violations, please contact your account team.

 - Animation length

 - Ads must remain static after 30 seconds

 - Creatives may not exceed a 150K initial load.
 Additional load must be "polite" and may not exceed 2.2MB

 - Maximum frame rate